Trade Show Display: Purpose, Styles & Selection

 Trade Show Booth Design

-There are many selections in exhibit booth design, but the process must start with a clear understanding of requirements.
+There are many choices to be made while designing an exhibit booth, but the process must start with a clear understanding of requirements.
 The prospective exhibitor needs to make sure they understand the sizes of their anticipated booth spaces, whether they need to be concerned with inline or also potential island configurations, and whether their graphics need to be changed frequently or not.

 A factor frequently missed by new shoppers in the exhibit world is that the recurring cost of shows can quickly exceed the purchase price of even the most expensive trade show booth.
 Exhibitors should then consider the importance or trade-off value between price, weight, and setup/disassembly time.